daos-stack/daos/utils/docker/cloud/README.md

 ### Running DAOS Docker Containers

-This section presents two ways of running the `daos pool autotest` subcommand with docker images build according to the previous section.
+This section presents how to run some relevant use cases with a docker image build according to the previous section.
 For both methods, a tarball (i.e. `tar` archive compressed with `xz`) of the DAOS certificate files should be created when the DAOS authentication is enabled.
 However, it is not managed in the same way with both solutions.

 #### Running DAOS Docker Images with Docker Compose